fkie-cad/COMIDDS/content/datasets/od_ids2022.md

 ### Contained Data
 Collected packet captures are processed into NetFlows using [CICFlowMeter](https://www.unb.ca/cic/research/applications.html#CICFlowMeter), producing the same set of 81 features that are for example leveraged by the [CSE-CIC-IDS2018](cse_cic_ids2018.md) dataset, which utilizes the same tool.
 An explanation for each of these 81 features can be found in Section 3.5 of the cited paper;
-an 82nd features holds the label of a given flow, which can be either "benign" or any of the 28 attack classes.
+an 82nd feature holds the label of a given flow, which can be either "benign" or any of the 28 attack classes.
 This data was then split into a training and a validation subset with a ratio of 75:25 along with other minor pre-processing steps, detailed in Chapter 4 of the paper.

 The labeling process is not detailed, other than briefly mentioning that this process is typically performed manually.